melissadas/deer/manual/README.md

 # DEER Documentation

+## Motivation

+Over the last years, the Linked Data principles have been used across academia and industry to publish and consume structured data.
+Thanks to the fourth Linked Data principle, many of the RDF datasets used within these applications contain implicit and explicit references to more data.
+For example, music datasets such as Jamendo include, amongst others, references to locations of record labels, places where artists were born or have been.
+Datasets such as Drugbank contain references to drugs from DBpedia, were verbal description of the drugs and their usage is explicitly available.

 The RDF Dataset Enrichment Framework (DEER), is a modular and highly extensible software system for dataset manipulation and verification.
 DEER has its own configuration language, which describes dataset enrichment